ljthom/grocery_list_generator/README.md

 # grocery_list_generator
 CMCS495 Capstone - Grocery List Generator

-Requirements before using:  User must have a PC and Python 3.3 or greater installed.
+Requirements before using:
+User must have a PC and Python 3.3 or greater installed: https://www.python.org/downloads/ User must have installed pip: https://pip.pypa.io/en/stable/installation/

+Installing the application:
 Pantry works on Linux, Windows, and macOS but has not yet been tested on macOS at the time of this user guide entry.

-Installing the application:  User downloads the application from https://github.com/ljthom/grocery_list_generator User runs setup.py to install necessary modules used by Pantry.
+User downloads the application from https://github.com/ljthom/grocery_list_generator User unzips grocery_list_generator-main into directory of preference From directory user runs 'python -m pip install -e .'

 Starting the application:
 User opens a command prompt from the directory containg the downloaded application above under ‘grocery_list_generator’ and enters “python -m flask –app pantry run” to run the program at the localhost.